srjhnd/TaskList---MVVM-Demo-with-Room-LiveData-RecyclerView/README.md

-# TaskList---MVVM-Demo-with-Room-LiveData-RecyclerView
+# TaskList

-This is a Kotlin implementation of TaskList demo app using MVVM.
+This is a Kotlin implementation of TaskList demo app using MVVM, Room, ViewModel, LiveData and RecyclerView.
 Made by following https://www.youtube.com/playlist?list=PLrnPJCHvNZuDihTpkRs6SpZhqgBqPU118